phryszlo/SoftServe/README.md

 ## A Software Services Provider

 > The gist is that this is a company which develops software for clientéle.
-> This is a rudimentary demo of modeling the clients, projects, tasks, and billing.
+> This is a rudimentary demo of modeling the clients, projects, tasks, and billing. (billing has 2 models, for those, say, grading)
 > It is not so much an attempt at a prototype for a product as it is an early study in the workings of document database models and relationships, the workings of Mongoose, and the construction of reusable dynamic components for data display.

 ### entity-relationship diagram (ERD)